bluesmoon/node-faststats/README.md

 Passing in 50 as an argument will return the median, while 25 and 75 will return the first and third quartiles respectively.
 These three special values may be arithmetic means of two other values within the set.
 All other arguments will return a number from the data set.

+If your Stats object is configured to use buckets and has `store_data` set to false, then the percentile value returned will be an approximation of the actual percentile based on the configured `bucket_precision`.

 #### Range